Key words: Earthquake ground motions, tall buildings, interface between earthquake science and engineering

 The release of the Intergovernmental Panel on Climate Change Fourth Assessment Report (IPCC AR4) sent a cautionary message of significant future anthropogenic warming-induced sea-level rise (SLR), as a result of thermal expansion of the oceans as well as ice melt from glaciers and ice sheets.
 More troubling, satellite observations and tide gauge measurements over the past twenty years indicate an even higher rate of SLR than predicted by IPCC AR4.
 As SLR knowledge advances, numerous researchers construct and update Sea-Level Rise Prediction Models, which estimate different SLR over different time frames based on various greenhouse gas emission scenarios.
 Significant uncertainties, both aleatory and epistemic, exist in the SLR predictions.
 However, engineering and policy decisions regarding affected coastal infrastructure, populations, and ecosystems need to be made in response to SLR prediction.

-This project proposes a new analytical framework, termed PROBABILISTIC SEA-LEVEL RISE HAZARD ANALYSIS (PSLRHA), that accounts for aleatory uncertainties from emission scenarios and epistemic uncertainties from prediction models.
+This project proposes a new analytical framework, termed PROBABILISTIC SEA-LEVEL RISE HAZARD ANALYSIS (PSLRHA), that accounts for aleatory and epistemic uncertainties from emission scenarios and prediction models.
 This probabilistic framework integrates the current knowledge of potential SLR for informed engineering and policy decisions.
 The output of the PSLRHA framework could be a Global Sea-Level Rise Hazard Map (GSLRHM) based on exceedance probabilities, similar to that of the United States National Seismic Hazard Map.
 This map can be used for Performance-Based Sea-Level Rise Engineering (PBSLRE) over geographically distributed locations in the long run as well as cost-benefit analysis for various mitigation and adaptation strategies.
 Ultimately, informed decisions are enabled through the proposed probabilistic framework that incorporates SLR hazard based on multiple scenarios, from global and regional/local projections by multiple modelers, for the time frame and design/policy of interest.

 Key words: Performance-based engineering, ground motion selection, response spectra, nonlinear dynamic analysis, Conditional Spectrum